jeffdetmer/jmd-scripts/README.md

 ## Other Solutions

-If you are aware of any others, please [make a pull request][prs] and add it here!
+I'm not aware of any, if you are please [make a pull request][prs] and add it here!
+Again, this is a very specific-to-me solution.

+## Issues

 _Looking to contribute?
 Look for the [Good First Issue][good-first-issue] label._